consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 lost.
 Someday the power is going to go down and I'm just going to live with it until it comes back on.

-**David Mytton:** Well, that's actually a good link into discussing open source and our dependencies on a huge supply chain and all of those libraries that we're all importing to our code that we can, in theory, look at the source code for but very few people are doing.
+**David:** Well, that's actually a good link into discussing open source and our dependencies on a huge supply chain and all of those libraries that we're all importing to our code that we can, in theory, look at the source code for but very few people are doing.
 How should software developers think about that supply chain risk with all the dependencies and the dependencies, dependencies, and so on?

-**Thomas Ptacek:** It's a real problem.
+**Thomas:** It's a real problem.
 So, from, I think, around 2016 to 2020, I was a principle at a company called Lata Quora.
 And that company still exists, I'm just at Fly now.
 We'd set up security teams for startups that were mostly building on top of typical open source software stacks.
 Jango or a lot of